sachinsenal0x64/freebird/README.md

 > [!IMPORTANT]
-> Temporarily down due to Real-Debrid account restriction.
+> Down due to Real-Debrid account restriction.
+You can still use this without any issues, but don’t publish or share it run it locally with your own Real-Debrid account

 <div align="center">